Environmental consequences, risks, and issues of doing laundry.

 You might think putting on a load of washing has little impact, but you would be wrong.
 The chances are that how you do things is contributing to a big problem globally.
 Let us explain the environmental impact of doing your laundry.

 Some 60% of plastic particles found in waterways can be attributed to laundry.
 The particles of plastic that break off synthetic clothing when it is washed, then breaks down into even smaller pieces that flow in the water and can even waft in the air.
 These microplastics are bad for fish, wildlife, and humans and we need to do more to stop how much we are pumping into the environment.
-Using a laundry bag to put your synthetic items in while you wash them is one of the most effective steps you can take.
+Using a reusable laundry bag to put your synthetic items in while you wash them is one of the most effective sustainable, eco friendly steps you can take, when its comes to eco-friendly laundry.

 Doing laundry takes up a lot of energy- as much as 130,000 watts of energy each year for the average family of four.
 Not only does this cost a lot but if your energy isn’t coming from a renewable or clean source like solar or hydro, then this is having a negative impact on the planet.
 You can take steps such as wearing clothes more than once (it’s fine honestly), ensuring you do a full load, turning the temperature to below 40 degrees, and letting things air dry once you are done.
-Aso make sure you have an energy-efficient washing machine, and if you don’t, get one.
+Also make sure you have an energy-efficient washing machine, and if you don’t, get one.
+These simple changes will have a significant impact towards living a more natural, eco-friendly, sustainable life.

 Many of the laundry soaps and conditioners we use come in plastic packets.
 Some even come in plastic sachets, within plastic packets which makes the situation even worse.
-Using products that are reusable, refillable, or come in recyclable and environmentally friendly packaging is a great solution to this problem.
+Using eco-friendly laundry products that are reusable, refillable, or come in recyclable and environmentally friendly packaging is a great solution to this problem.
+At Peace With The Wild we have a great selection of natural, vegan, cruelty free, chemical free, sustainable, zero waste, eco-friendly laundry products that are all supplied in plastic free, eco friendly packaging!